DOCK-PI3/ESTACION-PRO/THEMES-DEV.md

     - Delay in seconds before video will start playing.
 During the delay period the game image defined via the `imageType` property will be displayed.
 If that property is not set, then the `delay` property will be ignored.
     - Minimum value is `0` and maximum value is `15`
     - Default is `1.5`
+* `fadeInType` - type: STRING
+    - The method to use when fading in the video.
+If set to `black` then a black frame is rendered behind the video and the video is faded in on top of this frame.
+If set to `transparent` then the video is faded in from transparency.
+The latter will however remove the black frame completely, which also disables the `pillarboxes` property.
+    - Valid values are `black` or `transparent`
+    - Default is `black`
 * `fadeInTime` - type: FLOAT
-    - Time in seconds to fade in the video from pure black.
+    - Time in seconds to fade in the video from pure black, or from transparency depending on what value `fadeInType` is set to.
 This is completely unrelated to the `scrollFadeIn` property.
 Note that if this is set to zero it may seem as if the property doesn't work correctly as many ScreenScraper videos have a fade-in baked into the actual video stream.
 Setting this property to lower than 0.3 seconds or so is generally a bad idea for videos that don't have a fade-in baked in as transitions from the static image will then look like a bad jump cut.
     - Minimum value is `0` and maximum value is `8`
     - Default is `1`
 * `scrollFadeIn` - type: BOOLEAN